yash-pradhan/java-on-aca/docs/05_lab_openai/05_openlab_openai_aca.md

 [Azure OpenAI Service](https://learn.microsoft.com/azure/ai-services/openai/overview) is a cloud-based service that provides access to the powerful AI models of OpenAI.
 With Azure OpenAI, you can easily add large-scale, generative AI capabilities to your applications, integrating powerful interactive reasoning, natural language processing, and code generation capabilities with minimal additional effort.

-In this lab, you’ll extend the Spring Petclinic Microservices application that you deployed in our previous sessions by building and integrating an intelligent chat agent application powered by Azure OpenAI.
+In this lab, you’ll extend the Spring Petclinic application that you deployed in our previous sessions by building and integrating an intelligent chat agent application powered by Azure OpenAI.

 ## What you’ll cover